atenfyr/abigstick/README.md

 - 100 High Velocity Sticks - 100 Sticks, 1 Cog (Goes much quicker than all other sticks, ignores gravity, made at a Workbench)
 - 150 Meteorite Sticks - 1 Meteorite Bar (Pierces through 5 entities at max, but doesn't ignore invincibility frames, made at an Anvil)
 - 333 Luminite Sticks - 1 Luminite Bar (Increases in damage the more targets it pierces through, doesn't ignore invincibility frames, made at an Ancient Manipulator)
+- 333 Ether Sticks - 1 of any Fragment (Increases in damage the longer it travels, ignores gravity, made at an Ancient Manipulator)
 - 500 Sticks of Tears - 25 Last Tears (Made at an Anvil)
 - 200 Lunar Sticks - 10 Lunar Tears (Made at a Mythril Anvil)
 - 200 Cosmilite Stick - 5 Cosmilite Bars (Only available if you have the Calamity Mod, made at an Ancient Manipulator)